theramiyer/blog/content/post/2020/better-online-privacy-part-i.md

 ### Session cookies

 Session cookies store information for the web session you are running at the moment.
-For instance, unless I have removed Google Analytics from this site (which you can read about in my [privacy policy]({{< ref "/page/privacy.md" >}})), is what Google stores to tell me someone visited my site, and how long you spent on which page(s).
+For instance, unless I have removed Google Analytics from this site (which you can read about in my [privacy policy]({{< ref "/page/privacy.md" >}})), a session cookie is what Google stores to tell me someone visited my site, and how long you spent on which page(s).
 No, I cannot personally identify you---I cannot even tell the difference between you and your cat that loves your keyboard.
-I care about others' privacy as much as I care about mine if not more.
+I care about others’ privacy as much as I care about mine if not more.

 The point is, once you close your browser session, these cookies get discarded.